chesslablab/website/docs/ssl-certificate-setup.md

 **Figure 4**.
 The browser doesn't recognize the API's certificate.

-### Conclusion
+## Conclusion

-In order to run a ChesslaBlab website, a wildcard SSL certificate needs to be issued and installed in the following repos:
+In order to set up a local development environment, four different domain names need to be secured at once.
+The SSL certificate is to be installed in each of the following repositories.

 - chesslablab/website
 - chesslablab/chess-api
 - chesslablab/chess-server

+In a decentralized environment only two domain names need to be secured.
+The SSL certificate is to be installed in the following repository.

+- chesslablab/website

 [Certbot](https://certbot.eff.org/) can be used to automatically get a free HTTPS certificate, however, if this still sounds too complicated, OpenSSL might be an alternate solution for the development environment.